MuLoCo: Muon is a practical inner optimizer for DiLoCo: Method

 \section{Method}

 Our main methodological contribution is to replace DiLoCo's AdamW inner optimizer with Muon.
 While this is a simple change, our results (Sec.~\ref{sec:results-ablations}) will show that beyond improving over DiLoCo in absolute terms, MuLoCo improves performance at larger worker counts over DiLoCo \textit{even when normalizing by data-parallel Muon and AdamW, respectively}.
 That is, MuLoCo's improvements over DiLoCo \textbf{can not} entirely be explained by Muon's performance improvement over AdamW.
-In this section, we lay the theoretical foundation for understanding this phenomenon by analyzing how AdamW and Muon optimizer steps affect the quality of DiLoCo and MuLoCo pseudogradients.
+Our main assumption is that this improvement can be explained by Muon’s pseudogradients being more directionally correct than AdamW’s.
+In this section, we introduce MuLoCo and theoretically analyse how the alignment of AdamW and Muon optimizer steps affects the pseudogradient’s nuclear norm, offering a speculative explanation for the observed performance difference between MuLoCo and DiLoCo.